YL20181120/yii2-dwz/README.md

     ],
 ```

-2. Second,you should make sure all your controller extends jasmine2\dwz\Controller ,except SiteController;
+2.Second,you should make sure all your controller extends jasmine2\dwz\Controller ,except SiteController;
 In the SiteController ,you should add layout file;

 ```php